AKSB0567/model_deployment/README.md

-# Spam-Ham Classification project using Naive Bayes Classifier
+# SentiGram using Sentiment Analysis to detect Spam-Ham classification with NLP techniques